Irenaeus. The Greatest Teacher of Eschatology

 Irenaeus was a Greek church leader who lived from about 130 AD to 202 AD.
 Originating from Smyrna, he had seen and heard the preaching of Polycarp who had seen and heard the teaching of the Apostle John.
 Irenaeus therefore had a close connection to sound apostolic teaching, uncluttered by much of the unsound doctrine that quickly invaded the church with the death of the Apostles.

 He is best known for his work Against Heresies which countered the religious beliefs of the Gnostics who were calling themselves Christian but were actually inventing new doctrines.
 For example many of them believed that all material things were evil.
 The god of the Old Testament created the material universe and therefore he was evil.
 Jesus and his father were seen as spiritual beings and therefore good.
-Irenaeus is known for countering such false teachings but here we are concerned with his teachings about the end times.
+Irenaeus is known for countering such false teachings and taught that Jesus was a physical man as well as being the Son of God.
+Here we are concerned with his teachings about the end times.

 One of the arguments used against much prophesy teaching is that it is a modern invention and not sound biblical teaching.
 However Irenaeus is one of the oldest biblical teachers we have outside of the bible itself and his life was dedicated to combating false doctrine.
 His teaching about the end times, or last days, was just the same as you will find from many modern prophecy teachers.